Pranjal-Adhikari/pranjal-adhikari.github.io/_posts/2026-02-16-building-scanlateanator-a-web-based-manga-scanlation-editor.md

 };
 ```

 There is an issue, though.
-By my logic, since WebP is a more modern filetype for images, it should show a more notice file size reduction compared to raw PNG storage while maintaining visual quality.
-However, I've found that this supposed benefit doesn't exist for smaller page edits, which I find quite odd.
-The app detects WebP support at startup and falls back to PNG for older browsers (which is also an interesting piece of code, because I believe I've coded it correctly, but it keeps falling back on PNG even on Chrome).
+By my logic, since WebP is a more modern filetype for images, it should show a more notice file size reduction compared to raw PNG storage while maintaining visual quality... right?
+Alas, I've found that this supposed benefit doesn't exist for smaller page edits, which I find quite odd.

+The app detects WebP support at startup and falls back to PNG for older browsers (which is also an interesting piece of code, because I believe I've coded it correctly, but it keeps falling back on PNG, even on Chrome).

 ## Text System